Johannes Messenius: Professorship

 Beside this work, he also published older sources for historical studies.
-He published Ragnvald Ingemundsson's Latin translation of the law of Magnus Eriksson, in 1614, Ericus Olai's Swedish chronicle (1615), the Old Prose Chronicle and the Small Rhyme Chronicle, Adam of Bremen's description of Scandinavia and the beginning of the Large Rhyme Chronicle.
+He published Ragnvaldus Ingemundi's Latin translation of Magnus Eriksson's Law of the Realm in 1614, Ericus Olai's Swedish chronicle in 1615, the Old Prose Chronicle and the Small Rhyme Chronicle, Adam of Bremen's description of Scandinavia and the beginning of the Large Rhyme Chronicle.
 It is evident that this large amount of work did not guarantee an even and high quality, but the many editions of his works that were printed testify to their popularity.

 As a professor and teacher at the university, he became very popular by his concerns for his students, and by teaching them according to the recent Braunberg methods.
 He also made plays in the Swedish language a popular activity for young people and he also made dramas himself.

 Conflict

 However, his hubris, boasting and waywardness caused difficulties with his colleagues at the university, especially since Johannes Rudbeck became his main enemy.
 The students were finally divided into two factions, one for him, and the other one against him.
 The Consistory at Uppsala became the battle ground for open fights and antics (partly with Messentius' support) that became so serious that the chancellor Axel Oxenstierna had to intervene.

 The two enemies were called to interrogation in Stockholm, in front of the Church council in July 1613.
 After an investigation, there was a settlement, but both professors were moved from Uppsala.
 Messenius was entrusted the keeping of the kingdom's old archives, and he was promoted to assessor of the Swedish court of appeal (Svea hovrätt), in 1614.